NAL-i5K/tripal_chado_datasets/README.md

 2. honeypot module

 TODO: handle this on install
 >create a "datasets" folder for organism image under sites/default/files/
 TODO: handle this on install
 4. create db_tables in databse.

+# Admin usage

+Currently, if running a Tripal 3 site, organism records will be inserted into Chado after approving a request at `admin/structure/datasets` in the "Request Project List" tab.
+They will not be available to users until they are **published**.
+Visit `admin -> Content Types -> Tripal Content types -> Publish` after approving an organism to publish it.